cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/_index.md

 ### Destination Continent

-The continent that the request is destined for.
+The continent to which the request is destined.
 Geolocation is determined from the target IP address.

 | UI name        | API example                  |
 | -------------- | ---------------------------- |